Hunting for the origins of the ‘red gold’ in African antiquity

 These samples were analysed at the University of Cape Town, in the materials laboratory in the Department of Archaeology, at the university’s Electron Microscopy Unit, and at the Multi-Collector-ICP MS Facility in the Department of Geology.

-The modern mining industry has provided an extensive map of Africa’s mineral deposits, including the isotopic distribution of its ores
+The modern mining industry has provided an extensive map of Africa’s mineral deposits, including the isotopic distribution of its ores.

-‘By comparing the chemistry and isotope information in the copper artefacts from Great Zimbabwe with the current geological database of southern Africa, the archaeology, archival data and maps, I was able to track the ores’ probably and likely origin to specific regions and deposits,’ he says, ‘such as the Copper Belt in Zambia and DRC , the Empress Mafic and Magondi belt in Zimbabwe, and Limpopo and Phalaborwa deposits in present-day South Africa.’
+‘By comparing the chemistry and isotope information in the copper artefacts from Great Zimbabwe with the current geological database of southern Africa, the archaeology, archival data and maps, I was able to track the ores’ probable and likely origin to specific regions and deposits,’ he says, ‘such as the Copper Belt in Zambia and DRC , the Empress Mafic and Magondi belt in Zimbabwe, and Limpopo and Phalaborwa deposits in present-day South Africa.’

 ‘This suggests that Great Zimbabwe participated directly and indirectly in the vibrant micro, regional and interregional circulation of copper and other resources,’ Mugabe concludes.